Bitcoin Deposits: A Layer 3 Protocol for Zero UTXO Trust-Minimized Lightning Wallets

 1. Privacy Enhancements: Balance transparency vs. operator needs while maintaining multisig security

-2. Cross-Implementation Support: Ensure broad compatibility of multisig coordination
+2. Cross-Implementation Support: Ensure broad compatibility of MuSig2 coordination

 8. Conclusion

-Bitcoin Deposits provides a trust-minimized path to Lightning Network access for all users, regardless of their technical capability, connectivity, or wealth.
-The introduction of 2-of-2 multisig addressing for vault payments significantly strengthens the security model by preventing operators from selectively honoring payments.
-By acknowledging that different users have different needs and risk tolerances, the protocol enables a market-based approach where deposit sizes naturally match operator reputation values.
+Bitcoin Deposits provides a trust-minimized path to Lightning Network access for all depositors, regardless of their technical capability, connectivity, or wealth.
+The introduction of MuSig2 keys for vault payments significantly strengthens the security model by preventing operators from selectively honoring payments.
+The addition of multi-vault architectures with cross-auditing creates organic trust through mutual accountability, making collusion economically irrational.
+By acknowledging that different depositors have different needs and risk tolerances, the protocol enables a market-based approach where deposit sizes naturally match operator reputation values and architectural robustness.

-The key innovation is not in preventing all possible theft but in creating transparent mechanisms for reputation building and risk assessment, while cryptographically preventing the most common attack vector.
-Users can make informed decisions about which operators to trust with what amounts, while market dynamics ensure that good operators thrive and bad operators fail.
+The key innovation is not in preventing all possible theft but in creating transparent mechanisms for reputation building, structural accountability, and risk assessment, while cryptographically preventing the most common attack vectors and economically disincentivizing collusion.
+Depositors can make informed decisions about which operators to trust with what amounts, while market dynamics ensure that good operators thrive and bad operators fail.

 This pragmatic approach enables:

-The addition of 2-of-2 multisig addressing transforms Bitcoin Deposits from a purely reputation-based system to one with strong cryptographic guarantees for payment integrity.
-This makes the protocol suitable for users across the entire economic spectrum, from small-amount testers to large-scale adopters.
+The combination of MuSig2 addressing and organic multi-vault architectures transforms Bitcoin Deposits from a purely reputation-based system to one with strong cryptographic guarantees and structural incentives for honest behavior.
+This makes the protocol suitable for peoples across the entire economic spectrum, from small-amount testers to large-scale adopters.

 Bitcoin Deposits is evolution, not revolution.
 It builds on Lightning’s success while addressing its adoption barriers.
-By creating space for operators at all reputation levels to serve users with all risk tolerances, and by providing cryptographic protection against the most common attack vectors, we enable the Lightning Network to truly become the payment layer for the world.
+By creating space for operators at all reputation levels to serve peoples with all risk tolerances, by providing cryptographic protection against the most common attack vectors, and by fostering organic trust through cross-vault accountability, we enable the Lightning Network to truly become the payment layer for the world.

-Bitcoin Deposits: A Layer 3 Protocol for Trust-Minimized Lightning Wallets -
+Bitcoin Deposits: A Layer 3 Protocol for Zero UTXO Trust-Minimized Lightning Wallets -